Employee Sick Leave Without Medical Certificate: Should We Deduct Salary for All Days?

 saswatabanerjee

-If standing orders provide for sandwich rule (absent both before and after a holiday) or if it is silent, or if you do not have standing orders, then you can go ahead and deduct salary for all 4 days.
+If standing orders provide for the sandwich rule (absent both before and after a holiday) or if they are silent, or if you do not have standing orders, then you can go ahead and deduct the salary for all 4 days.

 Ashutosh Thakre

-In case of other leaves, the standing order will come into play or working days or calendar days
+In case of other leaves, the standing order will come into play for working days or calendar days.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute